 - by the DRAM controller greater than eight refresh cycles is not allowed. - 22.
 The valid data window is derived by achieving other specifications: ^tHP (^tCK/2), ^tDQSQ, and ^tQH (^tQH = ^tHP ^tQHS).
 The data valid window derates directly porportional with the clock duty cycle and a practical data valid window can be derived.
 The clock is allowed a maximum duty cycle variation of 45/55.
-Functionality is uncertain when operating beyond a 45/55 ratio.
-Figure 9, Derating Data Valid Window, shows derating curves for duty cycles between 50/50 and 45/55. - 23.
-Each byte lane as a corresponding DQS. - 24.
+Functionality is uncertain when operating beyond a 45/55 ratio. - 23.
+Each byte lane has a corresponding DQS. - 24.
 This limit is actually a nominal value and does not result in a fail value.
 CKE is HIGH during REFRESH command period (^tRFC [MIN]) else CKE is LOW (i.e., during standby). - 25.
 To maintain a valid level, the transitioning edge of the input must: - a.
-Sustain a constant slew rate from the current AC level through to the target AC level, VIL (AC) or VIH (AC).
+Sustain a constant slew rate from the current AC level through to the target AC level, VIL (AC) or VIH (AC). - b.

-- b.
 Reach at least the target AC level. - c.
 After the AC target level is reached, continue to maintain at least the target DC level, VIL (DC) or VIH (DC). - 26.
-JEDEC specifies CK and CK# input slew rate must be ≥ 1V/ns (2V/ns differentially). - 27.
+JEDEC specifies CK and CK# input slew rate must be $\geq 1V/ns$ (2V/ns differentially). - 27.
 DQ and DM input slew rates must not deviate from DQS by more than 10 percent.
-If the DQ/DM/DQS slew rate is less than 0.5V/ns, timing must be derated: 50ps must be added to ^tDS and ^tDH for each 100mv/ns reduction in slew rate.
+If the DQ/DM/DQS slew rate is less than 0.5V/ns, timing must be derated: 50ps must be added to tDS and tDH for each 100mv/ns reduction in slew rate.
 If slew rate exceeds 4V/ns, functionality is uncertain.
-For -335, slew rates must be ≥ 0.5 V/ns. - 28.
+For -40B, slew rates must be $\geq 0.5 \text{ V/ns}$. - 28.
 VDD must not vary more than 4 percent if CKE is not active while any bank is active. - 29.
-The clock is allowed up to ±150ps of jitter.
-Each timing parameter is allowed to vary by the same amount. - 30. ^tHP min is the lesser of ^tCL minimum and ^tCH minimum actually applied to the device CK and CK# inputs, collectively during bank active.
+The clock is allowed up to ± 150 ps of jitter.
+Each timing parameter is allowed to vary by the same amount. - 30. ^tHP min is the lesser of ^tCL minimum and ^tCH minimum actually applied to the device CK and CK# inputs, collectively during bank active. - 31.
+READs and WRITEs with auto precharge are not allowed to be issued until ^tRAS(MIN) can be satisfied prior to the internal precharge command being issued. - 32.
+Any positive glitch in the nominal voltage must be less than 1/3 of the clock and not more than +300mV (2.9V max), whichever is less.
+Any negative glitch must be less than 1/3 of the clock cycle and not exceed -200mV (2.3V min), whichever is